 Students live in Albany Accommodation Village, located on campus.
 These five-bedroom apartments are self-catered, and each resident has a single bedroom.
 Students share bathrooms, a kitchen and common areas with local and international students.
 No meal plans are available.

-Palmerston North Campus – Catered and self-catered halls of residence available
+Palmerston North Campus – Self-catered halls of residence available